lightstep/opentelemetry-examples/collector/docker/README.md

 ## Prerequisites

-You must have a Lightstep Observability [access token](/docs/create-and-manage-access-tokens) for the project you want to report metrics.
+You must have a Cloud Observability Observability [access token](/docs/create-and-manage-access-tokens) for the project you want to report metrics.
 This example is configured to recognize this in the environment variable `LS_ACCESS_TOKEN`.

 ## Configuration Requirements